Zhongying-Deng/DAC-Net/README.md

 * Implementation of DAC-Net can be found in `dassl/engine/da/dacnet.py`;
 * The backbone CNN model of our DAC-Net can be found in `dassl/modeling/backbone/resnet_ca.py` (for PACS and DomainNet where ResNet is adopted as backbone) and `dassl/modeling/backbone/cnn_digit5_m3sda_ca.py` (for Digit-Five);
 * Config definition for DAC-Net can be found in `dassl/config/defaults.py` (see last 5 lines);
+* Trained model on Sketch domain of PACS can be found in `output.tar.gz'.
+This model gives 84.88% on the Sketch domain.

 ## Test